cmstead/jsLearnerForms/docs-source/forms-source/form1-doc/complex.md

         (title "Combining Complex Functions")
     )
 /bl-->
-We will use previous functions chained to gether to give us new results.
+You will use previous functions chained to gether to give us new results.

 ### \*\*sumOfSquares function\*\*